 Fourth, many maladies of today are made worse by poor diet, lack of exercise, and dangerous work and home environments.
 The food industry provides many foods that are bad for our health (like corn syrup).
 In a non-POM economy, the nutrition one gets from food is what gets the pay, not the flavor.
 Therefore, the food provided would have little of the junk calories now found there.
 Offering people entertaining ways of getting good exercise would earn people money.
 Creating a workplace or a home which contributes to accidents would greatly reduce a builder’s income.
 Thus, there should be far fewer industrial accidents and other injuries in proportion to the products produced.

-As for the role of the medical personnel, they are neither restricted nor regulated.
-They are not required to provide treatment to anyone and they can withhold treatment if they so choose.
-But they don’t get paid for doing nothing.
-Also, it is the consequences of their actions that determine the level of their pay, if any.
-Therefore, if they want more money they will have to treat more people or treat them better.
-Mistakes cost them all money; from the suppliers of drugs and equipment to the janitors who keep the halls in the clinic clean… so everyone has a motive to minimize errors, whether their own or others.
-Those who provide medical supplies like drugs and equipment are also paid for the consequences of their actions.
+As for the role of the medical personnel, they would be neither restricted nor regulated.
+They would not be required to provide treatment to anyone, and they could withhold treatment if they chose to do so.
+But they wouldn’t get paid if they did nothing.
+Also, it would be the consequences of their actions that would determine the level of their pay, if any.
+Therefore, if they wanted more money, they would have to treat more people, or treat them better.
+Mistakes would cost them all money; from the suppliers of drugs and equipment to the janitors who keep the halls in the clinic clean… so everyone would have a motive to minimize errors, whether their own or others.
+Those who provide medical supplies such as drugs and equipment would also be paid for the consequences of their actions.
 Drugs’ adverse side effects reduce the pay of those who provide and prescribe them.

 Therefore, drugs would only be prescribed when the doctor really thought they would actually help the patient and they would be very careful about such things as drug interactions since those could cost the whole establishment lots of money.
 No longer would those who market drugs attempt to get them prescribed as much as possible since that would actually reduce their pay.
 No longer would hospitals buy expensive equipment they didn’t need for status.
 This would also reduce costs.

-There are some medical procedures which are not at all necessary.
-Cosmetic surgery, for example, is sometimes a necessity to give one an acceptable appearance.
-But in other cases, it is purely for vanity and is a luxury in every meaningful sense of the word.
-In those cases the treatment would have to be paid for in full by the patient at the time the services were rendered.
+Regarding medical procedures which are not at all necessary including cosmetic surgery.
+Sometimes reconstructive surgery is a necessity, but in other cases, cosmetic surgery is purely for vanity: a luxury in every meaningful sense of the word.
+In those cases, treatment would have to be paid for in full by the patient at the time the services were rendered.

 So to summarize, there is no payment required for most medical care.
 There is no medical insurance and there are no malpractice lawsuits.
 There is no regulation of, nor restrictions upon those who provide medical services.